Multimedia Advent Devotional – Week 1-5, Thursday

 • Music: “King of Justice” (Ronald JJ Wong, sung by Ethel Yap) – https://www.youtube.com/watch?v=CdDxCvHtIks

-Psalm 72:18-19 (NRSV) – “Blessed be the Lord, the God of Israel, who alone does wondrous things.
+Reflection on Psalm 72:18-19 (NRSV) – “Blessed be the Lord, the God of Israel, who alone does wondrous things.
 Blessed be his glorious name forever; may his glory fill the whole earth.
 Amen and Amen.

 Today’s Scripture is the close of a Psalm celebrating the reign of the Messiah, when the whole world will be filled with the glory of God.
 The first part of today’s Scripture, rendered in various translations as “praise be to the Lord God” or “blessed be the Lord,” comes from a Hebrew word telling us to kneel, in other words, to bless God by adoring Him.
 Thirteenth century theologian Thomas Aquinas explains that adoration is the worship and homage that is rightly offered to God alone: to bless God by adoring Him means that we submit ourselves to the absolute Lordship of Christ; we acknowledge our dependence upon God; and we affirm the excellence of our uncreated Creator, who alone is worthy of all our praise.